These Air Fryer Baked Potatoes with fluffy flesh, crispy skin are delicious served with a dollop of butter, baked beans, or lentil meat!

 Should I use foil or parchment paper with my air fryer?

 You don’t need to use foil or parchment paper for these baked potatoes as they are easy to transfer.

-Remove the baked potatoes from the air fryer basket using tongs or oven mitten to avoid burning yourself.
+Remove the baked potatoes from the air fryer basket using tongs or oven mittens to avoid burning yourself.